syncfusion-content/winui-docs/winui/Slider/divisors.md

 ---
 layout: post
-title: Label features in Syncfusion WinUI Slider
+title: Divisors in WinUI Slider control | Syncfusion
-description: This section explains about how to show divisors and how to customize it in the Syncfusion WinUI slider.
+description: Learn about Divisors support in Syncfusion WinUI Slider control and more details.
 platform: WinUI
 control: SfSlider
 documentation: ug
 ---

-# Divisors in the Slider
+# Divisors in WinUI Slider

 This section explains about how to show the divisors in the slider.